-In practice, a Franchisee is rarely comfortable providing personal guarantee.
+In practice, a Franchisee is rarely willing to provide a personal guarantee.
 Instead, a domestic Franchisor charges a security deposit, which may be returned to the Franchisee on the expiration of the franchise agreement if the Franchisee complied with the obligations under the agreement.